voc/intro-outro-generator/README.md

 ------------------------
 Okay, let's go.

- - Install python2.7, python-lxml, python-cssutils, inkscape and libav-tools
+ - Install python3, python3-lxml, python3-cssutils, inkscape and libav-tools
  - Fork this repo on github and clone your personal fork to your local system.
  - Copy one of the existing setups (I'd suggest sotmeu14 for a start).
  - Open ```artwork/intro.svg``` (preroll template) in inkscape and modify it.
 You can also just create a new one.
 For the VOC-Setup you should use a Pixel-Resolution of ```1024x576``` (16:9 Aspect Ratio).